jdavisonc/rasparmony/README.md

 {
   "remotes": [
     {
-      "name": "TV",              /* name of the remote */ "code": "LHV4420",         /* code used on lirc to identify the remote, used on lircd.conf */ "commandAlias": {
+      "name": "TV",                     /* name of the remote */ "code": "LHV4420",                /* code used on lirc to identify the remote, used on lircd.conf */ "states": [                       /* manage the state of the device */ {
+          "name": "power",              /* name of the state */ "menuTrigger": false,
+          "trigger": "POWER",           /* ir command that trigger the switch of options */ "type": "options",            /* type of state: ["options"] */ "options": ["on","off"],      /* posible values of state */ "defaultValue": "off"         /* default values when initialize */ },
+        {
+          "name": "input",
+          "menuTrigger": true,          /* if first time the trigger will trigger menu instead of switch options */ "menuTimeout": "15",          /* time in seconds the menu remains open */ "trigger": "INPUT",
+          "type": "options",
+          "options": ["tv","component","cable","player"],
+          "defaultValue": "tv"
+        }
+      ],
+      "commandAlias": {
         "INPUT": "tv/rad",              /* command alias, if there is no alias then will use the one passed to the API */ "INFO": "KEY_INFO"
       }
     },